Supporting San Francisco’s children, youth, transitional age youth, and their families.

 DCYF is a proud sponsor of the 2019 Sunday Streets series!
 Sunday Streets are fun, free events that empower residents to transform their streets into car-free community spaces where kids can play, seniors can stroll, organizations can connect, and neighbors can meet.
-The next Sunday Streets will take place in Sunset/Golden Gate Park on June 9 from 11am to 4pm.
+The next Sunday Streets will take place in SOMA on August 18 from 11am to 4pm.
 We’re partnering with Play-Well TEKnologies to host a massive LEGO build, and we’ll hook you up with useful info and cool sunglasses.

 Looking for a Summer Program?
 Start Here!